 Elimination of entry caps

-Reopening to individual tourists
+Reopening to visa-free travel

 Full border reopening